optimibi/docs/docs/documentation/Analysis/20 Filter Components.md

 ## Conclusion

-Datafor's filter components play a crucial role in data analysis and decision-making.
+Optimibi's filter components play a crucial role in data analysis and decision-making.
 They not only enhance data accessibility and interactivity but also support complex analytical needs and personalized analytical experiences.